iotaledger/identity.rs/documentation/docs/contribute.md

 - reference
 ---

 **Thanks for thinking about contributing to the project!
-You can contribute using the following methods.**
+You can contribute using the following ways.**

 ## Join the Identity Initiative